thekamahele/where-to/README.md

  -->

-### A visual to go list for nomads with a wanderlust struck heart
+### Where To - A visual to go list for nomads with a wanderlust struck heart

-## Summary ##
   Are you a nomadic spirit aspiring to travel the world?
-Where To is a tool for you to keep track of places you've been and places you'll be going.

-## Problem ##
   Tired of keeping a running post-it note or a mental list of your travel destinations?
-Where To provides a beautiful visual representation that is easy to use and look at!
+Where To is a tool that allows you to keep track of your travel bucket list, providing a beautiful visual representation that is easy to use and look at!

-## Solution ##
   Log-in whenever and whereever you are to add destinations to your map.

-## Quote from You ##
-  > A quote from a spokesperson in your company.

 ## How to Get Started ##
-  Simply create a free user account and begin tracking your destinations!
-Once you log-in, you will begin with an empty world map.
+  Simply create a free user account.
+Once you log-in, you will begin with an empty world map so begin pinning!

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-## Closing and Call to Action ##
-  Don't just take our word for it, go try it for yourself at []
+  Don't just take our word for it, go try it for yourself at [where-to-next.firebaseapp.com]

+## Version 2.0
+  Where To has morphed into Yugen, a bucket list visualization and planner.
+Not only can you pin your destinations, but you can take a step closer by beginning to plan each of your trips all in one place!
+Coming soon.